w3c/webappsec-permissions-policy/policies/loading-frame-default-eager.md

 What does that mean?
 ------------
 With the `loading-frame-default-eager` attribute, developers could prioritize the loading of different inline frames on a web page.
-This however could become a cumbersome process and not quite scalable for larger web sites specially given that applying the attribute is origin-agnostic.
-The proposed policy aims to resolve this issue but changing a browser's default decision for `loading` behavior.
+This however could become a cumbersome process and not quite scalable for larger web sites; specially given that applying the attribute is origin-agnostic.
+The proposed policy aims to resolve this issue by changing a browser's default decision for `loading` behavior.

 Proposed Solution
 ------------